Captain-Levi-007/CTF_Writeups/Root-Me/CC_level6.md

 2772	iexplore.exe	0x73d80000	0x38000	fwpuclnt.dll	C:\Windows\System32\fwpuclnt.dll	1	2013-01-12 16:55:49.000000 UTC	Disabled
 2772	iexplore.exe	0x756b0000	0x4b000	apphelp.dll	C:\Windows\system32\apphelp.dll	-1	2013-01-12 16:55:49.000000 UTC	Disabled
 ```
-- See the main executable is iexplore.exe and remeber the base **0x400000** we need this for later.
+- See the main executable is iexplore.exe, and remember the base **0x400000**, we need this for later.
 - Now we are going to use another plugin called **pedump**
 - **pedump** Reconstructs a PE (Portable Executable) image directly from process memory.
+- We're going to use the base in the command.

 ```
 vol -f ch2.dmp -o dumps windows.pedump --pid 2772 --base 0x400000   py_venv